idiocc/http/documentary/1-Context/3-listen.md

 </td></tr>
 <tr><td colspan="2"><md2html>

 The tests will be run as usual, but if there were any errors, they will be either handled by the server library, or caught by _Zoroaster_ as global errors.
+Any unended requests will result in the test timing out.
 </md2html></td></tr>
 <!-- /block-end -->
 </table>